dohyung97022/awsGuide/README.md

   * ### Default VPC
     * Default VPC in every region
     * Can immediately deploy ec2
+    * The first four IP address and the last IP in each subnet CIDR is reserved by AWS
     * Features
       * Size /16 IPv4 [CIDR](https://www.youtube.com/watch?v=z07HTSzzp3o) (ex: 172.31.0.0/16)
       * Creates Size /20 default subnet in every AZ